top of page

 The Tribal Law and Policy Institute (TLPI) looks forward to welcoming new and returning attendees in-person for the

 2024 Tribal Healing to Wellness Court Implementation and Enhancement Training.
 This year’s Wellness Court Training will be held September 18-20, 2024 in Phoenix, Arizona.
 The Wellness Court Training this year will focus on the theme: Reclaiming Indigenous Justice.
+This powerful theme serves as a poignant reminder of the pivotal role traditional Indigenous justice plays in shaping Tribal Healing to Wellness Courts and guiding their current practices.

 • Adult Healing to Wellness Court